Haku8866/URCL/README.md

 py URCL.py
 ```
 Additionally, you can use the special `Emulate` ISA to just use the URCL-simplification feature.
+Similarly, the special `Core` ISA produces code consisting of only core instructions.
 The resulting code can be used with the included `URCL_Emulator.py`, which allows you to test the URCL program to find any bugs.
 ```
 py URCL_emulator.py <bits> <URCLoutput.urcl>